background 8

 • Sweet Query API, allowing developers to cache multiple queries within a single request.

-Sanity has been chosen by, among others: Nike, National Geographic or Figma.
+Sanity has been chosen by companies such as Nike, National Geographic, or Figma.
 In its basic version, the solution is free.
 Full functionality is available by subscribing.

 3. Kentico Kontent

 Kontent is a very functional solution.
-It allows you to organise work of your team, plan publications and supervise the content creation process.
-Intuitive interface makes it a very good choice for marketing teams or editors without any IT experience.
+It allows you to organize the work of your team, plan publications and supervise the content creation process.
+Its intuitive interface makes it a very good choice for marketing teams or editors that have no IT experience.

 Advantages of Kentico Kontent: